 How to Prepare for Moving into a Care Home

 Moving into a care home can be a big change not just for your loved one, but for the whole family too.
 It can be daunting to pack up one’s life and move into a new home, especially when you’ve had fond memories of living in your own home for many years.
-At Hallmark , we want to make moving into one of our care homes as smooth as possible, which is why we’ve put together this brief guide on how your loved one may want to prepare and what to bring with them.
+At Belmont , we want to make moving into one of our care homes as smooth as possible, which is why we’ve put together this brief guide on how your loved one may want to prepare and what to bring with them.

 Preparing To Move House